weichen-qsnetwork/stratosnet.github.io/docs/docs-resource-node/ppd-terminal-subcommands.md

 description: List and descriptions of all Stratos SDS resource node ppd terminal subcommands.
 ---

-!!! danger "Warning"

-    Oudated documentation.
-Due to be updated in the following days.

 `ppd terminal` subcommands are used to operate PP(resource) node in `ppd terminal` command-line terminal

 ## `help`